-The following table sets forth information concerning our executive officers as of March 27, 2019:
+The following table sets forth information concerning our executive officers as of March 25, 2020:

-Name Age Age Position Tsontcho Ianchulev, M.D., M.P.H.
-45 Chief Executive Officer, Chief Medical Officer and Director John Gandolfo 58 Chief Financial Officer and Secretary Jennifer "Ginger" Clasby 65 Vice President, Clinical Operations Luke Clauson 41 Vice President, Research & Development Michael Rowe 56 Vice President, Marketing
+Name Age Position Tsontcho Ianchulev, M.D., M.P.H.
+46 Chief Executive Officer, Chief Medical Officer and Director John Gandolfo 59 Chief Financial Officer and Secretary Jennifer "Ginger" Clasby 66 Vice President, Clinical Operations Luke Clauson 42 Vice President, Research & Development, Manufacturing Michael Rowe 58 Vice President, Commercial

-Dr. Tsontcho Ianchulev has been serving as our Chief Executive Officer and Chief Medical Officer and a member of our Board of Directors since March 2014.
-From 2009 to 2016, he was the Chief Medical Officer and the head of technology and business development for Transcend Medical, Inc. (acquired by Novartis International AG/Alcon, Inc. (NYSE: NVS)).
-Prior to that, while at Genentech, Inc. (NASDAQ: DNA, before going private in 2009), Dr. Ianchulev headed the ophthalmology research group and directed the development and the FDA approval of Lucentis.
-Dr. Ianchulev currently serves as a director of the ASCRS Foundation and on the advisory board of Alcon.
-He was formerly chairman of the board of directors of ianTECH from 2014 until its acquisition by Carl Zeiss Meditec in 2019.
+Dr. Tsontcho Ianchulev has been serving as our Chief Executive Officer, Chief Medical Officer and a member of our Board of Directors since March 2014.
+From 2009 to 2016, he was the chief medical officer and the head of technology and business development for Transcend Medical, Inc. (acquired by Novartis International AG/Alcon, Inc. (NYSE: NVS)).
+Prior to that, while at Genentech, Inc. (NYSE: DNA, before going private in 2009), Dr. Ianchulev headed the ophthalmology research group and directed the development and the FDA approval of Lucentis.
+Dr. Ianchulev currently serves as a director of the ASCRS Foundation, and is a member of the Board of Directors of Iantrek, Inc. and AEye, Inc. He was formerly chairman of the board of directors of ianTECH from 2014 until its acquisition by Carl Zeiss Meditec AG (ETR: AFX) in 2019.
 Dr. Ianchulev received his B.S. from the University of Rochester.
 He received both his M.D. and an M.P.H. from Harvard University and completed his specialty training at the Doheny Eye Institute.
 Currently, Dr. Ianchulev serves as a professor in the New York Eye and Ear Infirmary of Mount Sinai.